openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-First I'd ask what they use currently, and how they use it.Â  Try and get a feel for the issues they run into.Â  Then I would highlight how openSUSE can help resolve their issues and also improve their usage experience.Â  If they couldn't answer any of those and just wanted and out right why it would be along the lines of - openSUSE provides a stable platform with some of the latest and greatest on offer from the wider open source community.Â  It is a Swiss Army Knife or Leathermans of operating systems; perfectly happy with whatever task you throw at it be it on netbook, laptop, desktop, server.Â  We are open by name and open by nature, all walks of life are welcome to use and contribute.
+First I'd ask what they use currently, and how they use it.
+Try and get a feel for the issues they run into.
+Then I would highlight how openSUSE can help resolve their issues and also improve their usage experience.
+If they couldn't answer any of those and just wanted and out right why it would be along the lines of - openSUSE provides a stable platform with some of the latest and greatest on offer from the wider open source community.
+It is a Swiss Army Knife or Leathermans of operating systems; perfectly happy with whatever task you throw at it be it on netbook, laptop, desktop, server.
+We are open by name and open by nature, all walks of life are welcome to use and contribute.